 Getting started with APIs

-Whether you’re making your first API call, or you’re an API expert who just wants to keep on top of changes and check responses times, the links you need are below.
+Whether you’re making your first API call, or you’re an API expert who just wants to keep on top of changes and check responses times, check out these resources.

 - Building a Public Shopify Application

 - Shopify’s Status Page (includes a graph of the average API response time)

 - Bill for your App with the GraphQL Admin API

 You might also like: 8 Merchant-Driven Ideas For Your Next Shopify App.